Admissions

 Placement Testing Dates

-Placement Testing for Kindergarten, Pre-First and 1st grade students will be held on Saturday, December 6, 2025 from 8am – 12pm.
+Placement Testing for PreK, Kindergarten, Pre-First and 1st grade students will be held during the week of December 14th-18th.

 Prospective students in 2nd – 7th grade will be scheduled when the prospective students application is complete.
 Our admissions team will be in touch to schedule testing for your child.

-Rolling admissions will begin in January 2026 for the seats that we have available at that time.
+Rolling admissions will begin January 15th 2027 for the seats that we have available at that time.

 Frequently Asked Questions